thomasn/obsidify-keep/README.md

 **Convert Google Keep notes to Obsidian Markdown**

-A Google Keep repository can be exported using [Google Takeout][] This generates a zip file.
-When extracted, it holds a `Takeout/Keep` directory containing:
+A Google Keep repository can be exported using [Google Takeout][]

+ This generates a zip file, which, when extracted, holds a `Takeout/Keep` directory containing:

  * `*.json`: the primary textual content, processed and output to vault
  * `Labels.txt`: list of label (tag) names used - added to report